The Ultimate Guide to Acceptance Testing

 In software development, it is very important for the final product to be in line with the initial expectations, user requirements, and business requirements.
 This is why Acceptance Testing is an important step in the software development process.

 It looks at the software from the end user’s view to check if it is ready for release.
-This is the last chance to ensure the software application is good enough for users.
-It helps to guarantee user satisfaction and reduces the chances of issues after the product is out.
+This is the last chance to ensure the software application is good enough for customers.
+It helps to guarantee their satisfaction and reduces the chances of issues after the product is out.

 What is Acceptance Testing